I am a data-driven, iterative, human-centered designer and researcher.

-I am a designer and design/researcher who uses social psychology theory and methods to inform and evaluate my work.
+My practice incorporates design research strategies, and social psychology theory and methods, to inform and evaluate my work.
 Currently, I'm in my third-year in the Human Computer Interaction Institute Ph.D program at Carnegie Mellon University and a research fellow in CMU's e-heart lab, directed by Dr. Geoff Kaufman.
+During the summer of 2018, I'll be joining the Facebook Design Research community, where I'll be considering how to support playful and meaningful forms of sharing.

 My creative practice incorporates a variety of media, including software, video, film, and electronics, in order to explore subjects of meaning to me.
 I have shown my work internationally and across the US, including at SXSW, The International Tangible Embedded Interaction Conference, Dartmouth's Workshop in the Woods, and Visions International Film Festival and Conference.

 I like to support community-based prosocial organization.
 I am the founder of FemTech (Design + Technology), co-founder of CMU's Design Assisted Radical Kindness (DARK), a founding member of the artist collective, Snaxx_and_Macs, and co-founder of the HCI Design Group at CMU.